 We are sensitive to the issue of cost containment.
 With rising costs of health care and a slumping economy, we pride ourselves on keeping treatment affordable.
 Because each case is unique, the doctor will discuss cost pertaining to your case during the consultation.

 Who Goes to a Chiropractor?

-With computer operation growing businesses, stress as a primary cause of spinal pain has come to afflict people of all rank and file.
+With computer operation growing in American businesses, stress as a primary cause of spinal pain has come to afflict people of all rank and file.
 An increase in our weight and poor posture are resulting in more back pain than ever before.
-Those who suffer are beginning to choose the safe and effective alternative for head, neck and back pain.
+Those who suffer are beginning to choose the safe and effective alternative for head, neck and back pain: chiropractic.

 Nurses, bankers, brokers, manufacturers, couriers, airline pilots, publishers, reporters, professional athletes, police officers, accountants, attorneys and yes, even medical doctors are seeking out the services of chiropractic physicians.
 Older Americans and our children, too, can receive special benefits through gentle applications of chiropractic.
 Everyone is discovering the way to feel good naturally.